 After my retrieval, Jake and I grabbed breakfast at iHop, then headed back to our hotel so I could rest.
 I laid in bed and sipped on coffee.
 Other than that, I felt fine.
 I was shocked.
 I had heard horror stories about girls being in bed for days following their retrieval.
 Maybe I felt better because they didn’t get as many eggs?
 I don’t know.
 Jake and I were both sitting in bed, doing nothing, when we looked at each other and asked if we should just go home.
 We both said yes.
 We were closing on our new house the next day and since I felt okay, there was no reason to stay.
 So, Jake packed up the car and we hit the road!

 It was SO nice to be at home.
 I honestly felt pretty good the entire day of my retrieval.
 We got home, Jake picked up dinner, then his parents came over to see us.
-Jake’s birthday was the next day (the same day we close on the house), so we kind of celebrated that a little bit.
+Jake’s birthday was the next day (the same day we closed on our house), so we kind of celebrated that a little bit.
 I set alarms to take pain meds every three hours like my doctor had prescribed.
 I was alternating between Tylenol and ibuprofen.